ayakashi-io/ayakashi-io.github.io/docs/guide/builtin-saving-scripts.md

 return {data1, data2, data3}
 ```

-When saving multiple extracted props in an object and these props contain multiple matches, the data will be normalized
+When wrapping multiple extracted props in an object and these props contain multiple matches, the data will be grouped correctly
-into proper rows.
+and normalized into proper rows.

 ## printToConsole